Inplex-sys/python-cross-compile/README.md

 1. **Help Function**: Displays usage information and lists supported architectures.
 It's called if the user inputs incorrect arguments or requests it.

 2. **Argument Validation**: Checks if the correct number of arguments is provided.
 If not, it displays the help message and exits.
+The script allows for cross-compiling Python projects for different architectures using Docker and QEMU.
+A key feature is the ability to specify additional Python imports to include in the compilation process through the --imports option.
+This option takes a comma-separated list of Python modules that should be included as hidden imports by PyInstaller, enhancing the flexibility of the script for various project dependencies.

 3. **Set Architecture Variable**: Stores the first argument, which specifies the target architecture, in the `ARCH` variable.